All Episodes

 Probably that means thousands of Americans did not contract this virus as a result.

-And all I hear is the hatred as David was describing.
+And all I hear is the hatred, as David was describing.

 You hope it would go away.

-You think we could all get along and work on a solution, but you can't in this environment, uh, David.
+You think we could all get along and work on a solution, but you can't in this environment, David.

-Well, that that's right.
+Well, that's right.

-And I think that my concern is, and I know Austin wouldn't do this, and I know there's plenty of reasonable people on the left, but you feel like they're rooting for it to be a Katrina.
+And I think that my concern is, and I know Austin wouldn't do this, and I know there's plenty of reasonable people on the list, but you feel like they're rooting for it to be a Katrina.

-That there that there's this in which they're wishing for it to be true, is that president, you know, the I said to my wife when all this happened that you're gonna hear all want this to be the the president's Katrina, and and then all of a sudden I started hearing them say it on TV.
+There's a sense they're wishing for it to be true as that president, you know, I said to my wife when all this happened that you're going to hear people want this to be the president of Katrina.

 It's language that should never come out of anyone's mouth.

-And believe me, Austin, if the right were doing this with the shoes reversed, I'd say the same thing.
+And believe me, Austin, if the right were doing this, it was a shoes reversed.

-I've got to take a break.
+I got to take a break.

 I think if he didn't do it, they'd say the opposite.